 The HDR10+ standard was introduced 2 years ago and now has 120 related partners.
 HDR10+ has robust support across the industry, with several thousand different products from multiple manufacturers offering HDR10+ supported devices.
 Currently, over 3,100 different TVs and projectors from more than 20 manufacturers support HDR10+.
 Furthermore, devices including smartphones, tablets and Blu-ray players also support the standard.

-Streaming platforms like Amazon Prime Video, Google Play, YouTube and others have helped make accessible thousands of hours of premium content, delivering a wide array of viewing choices to certified HDMI devices.
+Streaming platforms like Amazon Prime Video, Google Play, Rakuten TV, Megogo, Watcha, Paramount+, YouTube and others have helped make accessible thousands of hours of premium content, delivering a wide array of viewing choices to certified HDMI devices, including the Paramount+ Original Series “The Stand” and Universal’s iconic Back to the Future Trilogy.
 There are now over 2,000 pieces of content available to users that support the HDR10+.

 HDR10+ is the only dynamic HDR technology supported on YouTube, which provides content creators and viewers alike with the unique opportunity to have the access to enhanced, premium HDR content right at their fingertips.
 With the rise of vertical video production and consumption, the standard gives content creators a unique opportunity to film and view user-generated content across any HDR10+ device.